react-projects-learning/react-music/README.md

 - How to update timings on screen? -> do we need to use setInterval for every 100 seconds and clear it if song is paused let's use inbuilt audio methods instaed of interval

-- what happens when a new song is selected?
-Do we need to play it or not?
+- when we select new song we need to play it from start.
+How to do this?

-- if we are using interval we need to clear it if song changes -> we are not using interval

 - How to bind the audio to the progress bar input? (so seeking progressBar should take song at that time) -> take input as range one with min=0, max=duration and value=curretTime and onChnage is called whenever we drag the range input